Sugar-free gluten-free orange cupcakes are easy to make a tasty treat that will satisfy any low-carb sweet tooth.

 TOP TIP: As with ALL recipes here, ALWAYS taste your batter BEFORE cooking to ensure you have added enough sweetener to suit YOUR tastebuds.
 Read the Ultimate Guide To Low-Carb Sweeteners.

-If this is day 1 of sugar-free living for you, you may require twice the amount of sugar as someone who has been living sugar-free for years.
-So don't be afraid to add more sweetener.
+If this is day 1 of sugar-free living for you, you may require twice the amount of sweetener as someone who has been living sugar-free for years.
+So don’t be afraid to add more sweeteners.
 The longer you live sugar-free, the less sweetener in time you will require.

 Now that your cupcake batter is done it is time to separate your cupcakes and bake.